DavidRambo/dnr-hugo/content/portfolio/resume.md

 * “Building, Coding, Typing,” under review at *Computational Culture* (in revision for publication).

-* “Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture*, accepted September 2019.
+* “Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture* (accepted September 2019).

 * “Interstitial Life and the Banality of Novelty in Whitehead’s *Process and Reality*,” *Process Studies* 47.1-2 (2018): 26-46.